3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: It uses the same options that have been configured on the plugin options page.
 However, you can put in a shorttag that overwrites the default options.
 It has the same format as you use in posts.
 Take a look at the help section of the plugin options page for more information.

 = Q: Can I change the options on a single post? =
 A: Yes.
-If the [shariff] shortcut is found in a post, it has priority over all settings from the plugin options page.
+You can change all options using the shorttag in the Shariff meta box on the right side of the post edit screen.

 = Q: Why are shares not listed? =
 A: Shariff tries to protect the privacy of your visitors.
 In order to do this, the statistics have to be requested by your server, so social networks only see a request of your server and not from your visitor.
 However, we do not know, if you want this.
 Therefore it is not enabled by default.